ark-lang/ark-docs/arrays.md

 ```

 ## Array Length
-To get the length of an array,
+To get the length of an array, use the hash symbol `#` followed by an array literal
+or an array binding:

 ## Bounds Checking
 Ark does some simple bounds checking for arrays, a segmentation fault will be